brunoparga/fave-jobs-react/README.md

 ## Progress report

-- The search part itself is yet to do.
+- The search part is done!
-- The index/search page displays the jobs received from the API, with their basic information.
+- The index/search page displays the jobs received from the APIs, with their basic information.
+It gets all favorites from this project's Rails API and the searched ones from the Get on Board API.
 - The jobs are clickable, taking the user to a page with the job's complete details.
+(This is temporarily broken, will be fixed witht the help of Redux.)
-- Marking jobs as favorites and keeping the marked ones on display regardless of the search is yet to do.
+- Marking jobs as favorites is yet to do.
-- searching jobs by keyword;
-- square-ish result cards with Bootstrap card-grid(?) or CSS grid, using company images;
+- Results are shown in cards with using company images.

 ## TODOs (in no particular order)

+- fix the job details page (Redux);
 - marking jobs as favorite;
-- keeping the favorites always displayed (already done, but with seeds);
 - CSS;
 - tests;